Estimation of False Discovery Proportion with Unknown Dependence: Introduction

-The current paper provides theoretical investigations for the unknown dependence covariance.
-We first develop requirements for estimated eigenvalues and eigenvectors such that a consistent estimate of FDP can be obtained.
-Surprisingly, we do not need these estimates of eigenvalues and eigenvectors to be consistent themselves.
-This finding relaxes the consistency restriction of covariance matrix estimation under operator norm.
-We then give regularity conditions on the dependence structure such that the estimate of FDP is consistent.
-After that, we study an approximate factor model for the test statistics.
-This factor model encompasses a majority of statistical applications and is a generalization to the model in Friguet, Kloareg \& Causeur (2009) and Desai \& Storey (2012), where the random errors can be independent or have sparse dependence.
-After applying Principal Orthogonal complEment Thresholding (POET) estimators (Fan, Liao \& Mincheva, 2013) to estimate the unknown covariance matrix, we can develop a consistent estimate of FDP.
-This combination of POET to estimate the covariance matrix and PFA to estimate FDP should be applicable to most practical situations and is the method that we recommend for practical applications.
+As a specific example, we will consider the covariance matrices with an approximate factor structure.
+This factor model encompasses a majority of statistical applications and is a generalization to the model in Friguet, Kloareg \& Causeur (2009) and Desai \& Storey (2012).
+After applying Principal Orthogonal complEment Thresholding (POET) estimators (Fan, Liao \& Mincheva, 2013) to estimate the unknown covariance matrix, we can then assess FDP.
+This combination of POET to estimate the covariance matrix and PFA to approximate FDP should be applicable to most practical situations and is the method that we recommend for practice.

+We will also examine the impact of unknown marginal variances and generalize our results to the situation when the test statistics have $t$ distribution with dependence, which is beyond the multivariate normal assumption.
+This dependent $t$ distribution is not the conventional multivariate $t$ distribution.
+We will show that our proposed method is still applicable to this more general situation.
 The performance of our procedure is further evaluated by simulation studies and real data analysis.
-The organization of the rest of the paper is as follows: Section 2 provides background information of high dimensional multiple testing under dependency and Principal Factor Approximation (PFA), Section 3 includes the theoretical study on consistency of FDP estimators, Section 4 contains simulation studies, and Section 5 illustrates the methodology via an application to a microarray data set.
-Throughout this paper, we use $\lambda_{\min}(\bA)$ and $\lambda_{\max}(\bA)$ to denote the minimum and maximum eigenvalues of a symmetric matrix $\bA$.
-We also denote the Frobenius norm $\|\bA\|_F=tr^{1/2}(\bA^T\bA)$ and the operator norm $\|\bA\|=\lambda_{\max}^{1/2}(\bA^T\bA)$.
-When $\bA$ is a vector, the operator norm is the same as the Euclidean norm.